 Frequently asked questions

-- Is there a limit on how much I can send from United Arab Emirates to Philippines?
+Is there a limit on how much money I can send from the UAE to the Philippines?

 Official sources